WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-09-20-keda-kubernetes-event-driven-autoscaling.md

 description: Creating unit tests for a .NET 5 console application that uses dependency injection only takes a couple of lines of code to configure the service provider.
 ---

 Autoscaling is one of my favorite features of Kubernetes.
 So far we have discussed the Horizontal Pod Autoscaler (HPA) which can scale pods based on CPU or RAM usage.
 This is a nice start but especially in distributed applications, you often have several components outside of your pods.
-This can be an Azure Blob Storage, Azure Service Bus, Mongo Db, or Redis Stream.
+This can be an Azure Blob Storage, Azure Service Bus, MongoDB, or Redis Stream.
 The HPA can not scale your pods based on metrics from these components.
 That's where KEDA comes into play.

 KEDA, Kubernetes event-driven autoscaling allows you to easily integrate a scaler into your Kubernetes cluster to monitor an external source and scale your pods accordingly.